IDE: To Be Determined

 - Firefox: 45 or possibly higher.

-- Edge: 13, but more likely 15 becuase Edge is still quite in flux itself.
+- Edge: 13, but more likely 15 because Edge is still quite in flux itself.

-- Mobile: To be determined, but advanced features may require Mobile Chrome, Mobile Firefox or other.
+- Mobile: To be determined, but may require Mobile Chrome, Mobile Firefox or other.

 Quite simply to put IntraWeb way out in the front of web development again and provide web productivity and features unavailable in any other framework in any development language or platform.

 IntraWeb has features such as umPartial and other features many years before AJAX and other features appeared in the mainstream.
 IntraWeb 17 will be even farther ahead in comparison.

 IntraWeb 17 is going to require significant changes, however we understand the importance of allowing existing code to work with minimal changes.
 In core areas breaking changes will be evaluated for their time required to port existing projects.